64kramsystem/personal_notes/topics/ruby.md

 |        65         |           chr            | `A`                                                    | non-ASCII chars are escaped              |
 |      "FFFF"       |          65535           | `hex` / `to_i(16)`                                     |                                          |
 |       4095        |          "fff"           | `to_s(16)`                                             | no padding!!                             |

+(brackets are used as block vars due to an issue with the VSC plugin)

 See https://idiosyncratic-ruby.com/49-what-the-format.html for `printf`-style formatting.